laialex501/lorechat-container/memory-bank/projectbrief.md

-# SiteChat Project Brief
+# LoreChat Project Brief

 ## Overview
-SiteChat is a Streamlit-based chatbot application for accessing and querying website content.
+LoreChat is a Streamlit-based chatbot application for accessing and querying website content.
 It features a containerized Python Streamlit frontend deployable to AWS ECS, with backend LLM hosting and RAG handled separately.

 ## Core Requirements
 - Real-time chat interaction with website content